chimera-linux/cports/Usage.md

   use.
 By default uses the number of CPUs the cbuild run is restricted to (which is usually the number of CPU threads you have).
 If you have insufficient RAM (at least 2GB per thread is recommended), you will want to lower this.
-Setting to 0 just uses the default.
+Setting to 0 uses the default.
 * `-K`, `--keep-temporary` Keep temporary build files after a successful build, this includes the `builddir` and `destdir`.
 If using a temporary build root, it will not be removed.